akriti-02/Feed-Forward-Neural-Network-for-Custom-Target-Marketing/README.md

 The FFNN model demonstrates strong accuracy, achieving an F1-score of 97.69% and a recall of 96.24%.
 Evaluation plots show robust learning with no signs of overfitting, and insights from feature analysis suggest valuable applications in marketing segmentation.

-## License

-This project is licensed under the MIT License.

----

-Feel free to modify any sections as needed.